Escobal mine protests: Consultas

 As of 2013, governments of five municipalities near Escobal had held consultas (referendums), in which over 50,000 residents participated and over 95% voted in opposition the mine.
+The Consultas consisted of four of the five municipalities and nine communities which voted directly on the mining project.

 On April 29, mayors of these municipalities thus refused to sign a deal with mining companies coordinated by the Guatemalan government.
 In seven more municipalities that refused to hold official consultas, votes were organized anyway through the COCODEs, and the populations likewise voted overwhelmingly against the mine.

 These votes have been used not only as legal mechanisms but also as forums for mobilizing popular resistance to the mine, a new form of grassroots activism that has changed the landscape of political movements in Guatemala.
 Widespread consultas have allowed individuals who do not identify as indigenous, or who do not live directly adjacent to the mine, to nonetheless express their opposition and demand an opportunity for democratic participation.

 Specific demographics

 Xinca activists have played a central role in protests against the mine, using the movement to reaffirm their identity and political autonomy, exercise sovereignty over their land, and build up collaborative institutions.
 Their stated aims in this movement include not just defense of physical space, but establishing a broader program of self-governance for the Xinca people.